tomarrell/tre/README.md

   Range (min … max):   344.1 ms … 365.7 ms
 ```

+# Contributing
+If you find an bug with Tre, please log an issue on the repository.
+Feel free to suggest ideas for features you think might be useful.

 # License
 Licensed under **MIT** *or* **GNU GPL v3.0**, at your discretion.